aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 4, the target range increases by 60ft and the view distance increases by 5ft.
 Alternatively the duration increases by 12 min.

 **Global**: The spell has a range or 240 miles and lasts for a day.
 The view distance is 120ft.
-For every 4MP the range increases by 60 miles or the duration increases by a day.
+For every 2MP dice above 8 the range increases by 60 miles, or the duration increases by a day.

 ___
 ### Speak Through Flame